keeeto/keeeto.github.io/_posts/2018-05-15-AnnaRegoutz.md

 ### Who's papers always make you read deeper?

 There is one person, Nicola Spaldin.
-I had to on very short notice jump into teaching dielectrics and magnetism to first years at Imperial and write a 10 lecture course.
-I came across some of her papers on the modern theory of polarisation and, the way she writes it I just makes you want to know more and to go further.
+I had to - on very short notice - jump into teaching dielectrics and magnetism to first years at Imperial and write a 10 lecture course.
+I came across some of her papers on the modern theory of polarisation and the way she writes it I just makes you want to know more and to go further.
 I give my students links to her papers and its surprising how many of them actually read them and come back to me to talk about them.
 It's so accessible and yet it goes so deep.
 They have this special touch no matter if you are a first